RGBboy/express-mailer/readme.md

 });
 ```

-## To Do

-  * Is res.sendEmail a good idea? what about app.sendEmail, with the ability to curry the options later?
-  * Remove boilerplate from example???

 ## Notes

 Mailchimp has a bunch of templates that may be a good starting point.
 Check them out at https://github.com/mailchimp/Email-Blueprints

+## To Do

+* Add ability to curry the from address.
+* Add checking of options when .sendEmail is called.

 ## License